web-platform-dx/baseline-browser-mapping/README.md

 By the [W3C WebDX Community Group](https://www.w3.org/community/webdx/) and contributors.

-`baseline-browser-mapping` exposes arrays of browsers compatible with Baseline Widely Available and specified Baseline year feature sets.
+`baseline-browser-mapping` exposes arrays of browsers compatible with Baseline Widely available and specified Baseline year feature sets.
 You can use `baseline-browser-mapping` to help you determine minimum browser version support for your chosen Baseline feature set.

 ## Prerequisites